EfthymiaKakoulidou/secrets/README.md

 [![GitHub repo size](https://img.shields.io/github/repo-size/EfthymiaKakoulidou/secrets)](https://github.com/EfthymiaKakoulidou/secrets)

-Sometimes it is easier to tell your secrets to the world than to people you know.
-Sometimes you feel the need to just get stuff out of your chest.
+- Sometimes it is easier to tell your secrets to the world than to people you know.
+Sometimes you feel the need to just get stuff off your chest.
 Sometimes you need to know that you are not alone and that there are other people with similar secrets going through the the same stuff.
 Sometimes it helps to just write stuff down.
-The 'Secrets' app is a place where people can share their secrets and get support from other users in the form of comments or private messages.
-The users can read other peoples' secrets and the comments they got so that they can relate to them and feel less alone.
+- The 'Secrets' app is a place where people can share their secrets and get support from other users in the form of comments or private messages.
+The users can read other peoples' secrets and the comments they got, so that they can relate to them and feel less alone.
 The Diary is a place where the user can write his/hers thoughts and secrets and nobody else has access to it.

 ![screenshot](documentation/mockup.jpg)

 source: [amiresponsive](https://ui.dev/amiresponsive?url=https://secrets-276f7be740ae.herokuapp.com)

+The live deployed application can be found deployed on [Heroku](https://secrets-276f7be740ae.herokuapp.com).

 ## UX